Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Chain desyncs on refund mismatch.

-Impact: Wrongful burns; $2M in escrowed assets (high severity).
+Impact: Wrongful burns; escrowed assets at risk (high severity).

 Recommendations: